laurelherting/lmh-headspace/AWS/security.md

 ### Group
 * A place to store users
-    Users inherit all permissions group has
+  * Users inherit all permissions group has
-    Examples of groups:
+  * Examples of groups:
-      developers
+    * developers
-      System administrators
+    * System administrators
-      Human resources
+    * Human resources
-      finance
+    * finance

 ### Resource Tags
-* group resources using assigned tags
+* Group resources using assigned tags

 ### Security Groups
 * Virtual firewalls in cloud